ii02735/cron-cli-scheduler/README.md

 #### Configuration

-You must provide an __environment .env file outside your project folder__ with the following environment variables in order to fill database's crendentials for Doctrine :
+You must create the __environment .cron-scheduler-env file somewhere in your project folder__ with the following environment variables in order to fill database's crendentials for Doctrine :

 - __DB_DRIVER__ with your database driver
 - __DB_NAME__ with your database's name